2018 Simona Halep tennis season: Australian Open

 In the final, Halep was defeated by Caroline Wozniacki in three sets.

 After Australian Open fell to second place for four weeks.

 Qatar Ladies Open

 Halep then played the Qatar Open, where she received a bye in the first round.
 She defeated Ekaterina Makarova with a bagel in the second set.
 The Australian Open finalist put together a dominant performance and needed just 58 minutes.
 She then defeated Anastasija Sevastova, seed 13 in straight sets.
 Her next opponent was American, CiCi Bellis.
 The first set was won by a bagel.
-In semifinal should have played with, but withdrawing prior to her match against Garbine Muguruza because of a right foot injury.
+In semifinal should have played with, but withdrawing prior to her match against Garbiñe Muguruza because of a right foot injury.
 Nevertheless, despite not playing the next week, she returned to the top spot.

 March sunshine events

 Indian Wells Masters

 Halep then played the Indian Wells Masters, where she received a bye in the first round.
 She defeated Kristýna Plíšková in straight sets, Caroline Dolehide in three sets, Wang Qiang in straight sets and Petra Martić in three sets, in straight sets before she lost to Naomi Osaka again in the semifinal.